 If The Yellow Wallpaper is the costume for you all you need is the right shade of clothing and a good lick of matching body paint.
 Then stand against the nearest wall and blink disconcertingly at passersby.

-My colleague, Niamh MacNamara shared this image on Facebook and it reminded me of so many books that have drawn me in to the point where I feel like I’m part of the narrative.
-For me, however, my most immersed literary experiences give me a sense of belonging rather than “emotional trauma” and I believe this is true for many readers.
-Women and Girls in Literature like George Kirrin, Jo March and Buffy Summers diluted my awkward childhood and teen years with soothing images of independent tomboys with attitude and ambition.
+A colleague shared the above image with me and I was reminded of so many books that have drawn me in to the point where I feel like I’m part of the narrative.
+For me, the trauma comes from having to let go of immersed narrative experiences.
+Women and girls in literature like George Kirrin, Jo March and Buffy Summers diluted my awkward childhood and teen years with soothing images of independent tomboys with attitude and ambition.

-As a teenager Buffy the Vampire Slayer was a revelation – a female superhero who banishes her abusive boyfriend to hell and has a witticism for every situation.
+As a teenager Buffy the Vampire Slayer was a revelation – a female superhero who banishes her abusive boyfriend to hell, repeatedly saves the world from annihilation, and has a witticism for every situation.
 Of course this may seem like a deviation from the literary theme of this post.
-But one look at my Buffy book collection should assure the reader otherwise.
+But one look at my Buffy book collection should assure the reader otherwise!

 Not only did these women protagonists reassure my growing sense of self, but they encouraged me to read more and I have no doubt that they played a significant role in shaping my education and career choices to date.
 Then imagine my disappointment when I re-read The Famous Five last Christmas and found myself thinking what a petulant child George was – I guess this means I am getting old…

 However, I had my annual Little Women indulgence this summer followed of course by Good Wives, Little Men and Jo’s Boys.
 As always I was Jo, annoyed by Meg, bored by Beth, impatient with Amy, but warmed by the enduring Jo.
 Often readers comment on Jo being a sell-out for marrying.
-While it was probably the case that Louisa May Alcott sacrificed a vision a bit with this plot decision, one must not forget that Jo refused to settle for less than a man who respected her as an independent intellectual equal.
-Let us also remember that Jo was the breadwinner and head of the family in Little Men and Jo’s Boys, not sacrificing her autonomy while still carrying on the March family values that we first read in Little Women.
+While it was probably the case that Louisa May Alcott may have compromised with the ideals of her contemporaries with this plot decision, one must not forget that Jo refused to settle for less than a man who respected her as an independent, intellectual equal.
+Let us also remember that Jo was the main breadwinner and head of the family in Little Men and Jo’s Boys.

 I recently read a post by the Thesis Whisperer that asked, “what is your edge?”
 In this time of economic crisis and job scarcity how can you as a doctoral candidate use your unique strengths to gain a career that suits your skills if not your research interests.
 This post came to me during a crisis.
 I was internally panicking about my future and whether or not I was being taken seriously by friends and family outside of academia.
 I realised that most people outside of my academic colleagues and friends do not understand what I do, what my everyday work life involves and why I am doing it.
 This reveals a problem with outreach.
 Many people assume that a PhD student will immediately get a lectureship upon finishing their studies, that this is a streamlined, easy progression.
 The reality is that more and more people are pursuing doctoral research, and there are less academic jobs available to us,.
 Therefore, we often have to investigate other options.
 Realising this can be scary, stressful and worrying.
 Trying to explain or even justify this to others is very difficult.